bimmerconnected/bimmer_connected/README.rst

 Code Contributions
 ==================
 Contributions are welcome!
-Please make sure that your code passe the checks in :code:`.github/workflows/test.yml`.
+Please make sure that your code passes the checks in :code:`.github/workflows/test.yml`.
 We currently test against :code:`flake8`, :code:`pylint` and our own :code:`pytest` suite.
 And please add tests where it makes sense.
 The more the better.